✎ Key Points:

 Then select ‘Next’ and enter the next section, ‘Setting up the basics’.
 Here you have to choose one option from the sections ‘Create one for me’ or ‘#general’ to determine where Discord sends the server updates, rules, and guidelines.

 Again click ‘Next’ and enter the last section, ‘Finishing touches’.
-In this section, you can choose whether you remove moderation permission from everyone or not and default notifications to mentions or not.
+In this section, you can choose whether you remove moderation permission from everyone and default notifications to mentions or not.

 Then give a tick on the ‘I agree and understand’ box after reading their community guidelines, and at last, tap ‘Finish Setup’.